alowayed/coding-problems/bridge-building/README.md

 B B B B B
 ```

-Now the bridge is complete and we stopped the building process.
+Now the bridge is complete and we stop the building process.

-## 2-D
+### 2-D

-The 2-D case is more interesting and can be represented by an x and y axes.
+The 2-D case is more interesting and can be represented by an x and y axis.
-Let us pick lengths n_1 = 4 and n_2 = 5 respectively:
+Let us pick lengths n<sub>1</sub> = 4 and n<sub>2</sub> = 5 respectively:

 ```
     0 1 2 3